hyperpolymath/hyperpolymath/README.md

 ## What is this?

-**hyperpolymath** is an experiment in **polyglot software architecture** — exploring what happens when you:
+Jonathan works with **polyglot software architecture** — exploring what happens when you:

-- Refuse to use crappy, sloppy, flawed mainstream tools (no TypeScript, no Node, no Go, no Python*)
+- Avoid builds using crappy, sloppy, obviously flawed mainstream tools with 'convenience code'
 - Prioritize **formal verification** over test coverage
 - Treat repositories as a **graph**, not a list
+- Aspect-first out of the gates

 <sub>* Python permitted only for SaltStack automation</sub>